geo-fluid-dynamics/sapphire/README.md

 # fempy
-Flexible, extensible, and maintainable finite element models using Firedrake
+A Python package for finite element models using Firedrake